My two series of novels are connected by characters and the built-world I have created, but they are set several hundred years apart.

 Versions of the Future is a collection of short stories inspired by a collaboration between science fiction authors and scientists from the Human Brain Project and the Bristol Robotics Lab.
-The authors were myself, Stephen Oram and Allen Ashley and the scientists included Professor Allen Winfield, Marta Palau Franco and Dr. Antonia Tzemanaki.
-We spent a day with the scientists, talking about their work and touring the lab.
-Us authors then went away and wrote stories based on what we saw.
-I was particularly inspired by Marta’s involvement in ERL Emergency Robots – a civilian, outdoor robotics competition, with a focus on realistic, multi-domain emergency response scenarios.
-Basically, rescue robots.
+The authors were me, Stephen Oram and Allen Ashley and the scientists included Professor Allen Winfield, Marta Palau Franco and Dr Antonia Tzemanaki.
+We spent a day with the scientists, discussing their work and touring the lab.
+The authors then went away and wrote stories based on what we saw.
+Marta’s involvement particularly inspired me in ERL Emergency Robots – a civilian, outdoor robotics competition focusing on realistic, multi-domain emergency response scenarios.
+Rescue robots.
 My story imagines a near future scenario where robots may be used to good effect to rescue people after a terrorist attack.
 After the authors had written their stories, we got together again at the Bristol Literary Festival to read out what we’d written and discuss in front of a live audience.

-Since Bristol, I’ve been writing a lot of short stories, and I’ve become a regular at Virtual Futures Future Fiction Salon, held monthly in Soho in London.
-The stories I have written here are near future fiction.
+I was a regular at Virtual Futures Future Fiction Salon for a while, held monthly in Soho in London.
+The stories I have written here are near-future fiction.
 The events are usually themed.
 A couple of my stories were filmed being read by actors at the Lights of Soho gallery.
-The story ‘Young Blood’ will be published in Near Future Fictions journal.
+The tale ‘Young Blood’ wase published in Near Future Fictions journal.

 A volume of short sharp stories that present alternative or unconsidered visions of the future; stories that draw attention to the potential impact of cutting-edge science and technology for society and humanity.